tboie/universal_phreak_generator/README.md

 - connections of 2 in a neighborhood length of 3?
 - sequence of defining center cell in 3x3 matrix? (start at corner/side?)
+- blinker is period 2 with 3 cells

 <br/>